omrzgit/winwifi-exporter/Readme.md

 - **Solution:** You'll only see passwords for networks you've previously connected to on this computer.
 The passwords must be stored in Windows.

 ### Script Not Working on Windows 10
 - **Solution:** The script works on both Windows 10 and 11, but make sure you have the latest updates installed.

-## Use Cases

-- 📱 Migrating to a new device
-- 🔧 Troubleshooting network issues
-- 💾 Backing up network credentials
-- 🏢 Documenting office WiFi networks
-- 🔄 Recovering forgotten passwords
+More specifically check if netsh is installed and working.

 ## Command Reference